 There are two main ways to test HER-2 status in cancer tissue: immunohistochemistry (IHC) and in situ hybridization undertaken either using a fluorescent or chromogen method (FISH or CISH).
 IHC measures the amount of HER-2 protein present.
 FISH and CISH look at the level for HER-2 gene amplification (the number of copies of the gene present).
 IHC is currently the most widely used initial testing method.
 If the ICH result is not clear, then the FISH or CISH method is often done as a follow-up test.

 How is it used?

-HER-2 testing is primarily used to select patients for treatment with HER-2 targetted therapy such as trastuzumab (Herceptin).
-Other HER-2 targetted therapies have also been licenced.
+HER-2 testing is primarily used to select patients for treatment with HER-2 targeted therapy such as trastuzumab (Herceptin).
+Other HER-2 targeted therapies have also been licenced.
 These agents are used in the UK to treat patients with HER-2 positive early stage breast cancer, either prior to surgery and chemotherapy, or sometimes afterwards.
 It reduces the risk of the cancer coming back and increases the chances of cure.